MacDougherty/MedicalDeviceApp/README.md

 ## Overview
 This repository contains code to run a ruby on rails web application for a "medical device," which consists of a buzzer, a Galvanic Skin Response (GSR) sensor, a heart rate sensor, and a 4-digit display connected to a TI C32200sf board.

+The web app allows users to see data from the sensors in their browser.

 ## Pre-Reqs

 In order to use this code, the user will need to have rails installed and bundler installed.
 For more information on installing rails and bundler see …(add reference )